 Do you desire to gain skills in ministering to diverse nationalities and cultures?
-If so, a major in Cross-Cultural Studies might be just what you're looking for.
+If so, the Cross-Cultural Studies major might be just what you're looking for.
 The program is designed to equip you with the knowledge, skills and character needed for effective transformational work in international and/or urban settings.
 You will learn how to understand and interpret cross-cultural social contexts.
 You will also learn how to apply Christian truth in ways appropriate to a variety of settings.

 PBA students on a mission trip to the Dominican Republic.